Examples Of Our Work

 Disclaimer: The cases cited below represent results achieved in each specific case.
 This is not a representation of any future success.
 Each case is decided on its own set of facts and merits.

-To discuss your options and to learn more about how Cook & Logothetis, LLC, can help, call our office toll-free at 888-339-0443 or 513-878-1799 today.
+To discuss your options and to learn more about how Cook, Allen & Logothetis, LLC, can help, call our office toll-free at 888-339-0443 or 513-878-1799 today.
 You may also reach us by email by filling out our online contact form.

 Allied Construction Industries v.
 City of Cincinnati, Laborers Local 265 (Intervenor).
 879 F. 3d 215 (6th Circuit 2018). (represented Intervenor Laborers Local 265 in successfully appealing, in obtaining reversal of district court and in ultimate successful defense of the city of Cincinnati’s “Responsible Bidder Ordinance.”
 In ACI v.
 Cincinnati the 6th Circuit adopted the “market participant” doctrine as an exception to ERISA preemption, joining the 9th and 5th Circuits.
 Summary judgment granted to City and Laborers Local 265 on remand to the district court.